For National Storytelling Week we discover the story of Cambuskenneth Abbey, the only Arrousian Abbey established in Scotland.

 Mar's Wark, ruins of Erskine's grand townhouse.

 Fast forward to the 1860s, and William Mackison (1833-1906), as Master, Burgh Surveyor and Town Architect of Stirling, carried out restoration works and an excavation of the abbey site.
 Mackison was born in Stirling, but grew up in Dundee.
-By 1858 he had formed a partnership with his uncle, Francis Mackison, a civil engineer in Stirling, and moved with his wife, Mary Low, to 23 King Street.
+By 1858 he had formed a partnership with his uncle, Francis Mackison, a civil engineer and architect in Stirling, and in 1862 he married Elizabeth Watts and moved to 23 King Street.

 During Mackison’s excavation of the site bones were discovered in the presbytery of the Church and were thought to be those of James III and Margaret of Denmark.
 The bones were then reburied in a grand new monument on the command of Queen Victoria (1819-1901).
 Interestingly, JT Rochead (1814-1878), architect of the National Wallace Monument, also took part in these excavations.
 The work carried out by Mackison on Cambuskenneth Abbey does not meet today’s standards, but they are still a significant example of early conservation works to historic buildings and monuments.